 Digital services and cloud platforms are critical to unlocking value from the decentralisation and decarbonisation of the UK energy system.
 The use of new digital energy technologies will assist in maximising the use of renewables and their real time interaction with the local grid, enabling more cost-efficient operation of the whole energy system, saving money and cutting carbon.

-SIG’s real-time smart energy IoT hardware and cloud solutions are designed to remotely control energy assets and sources with seamless integration with existing systems and provide the ability to optimise the operation of behind the meter industrial and commercial utility assets.
-Energy Systems Catapult is offering SIG expertise to refine their business value proposition, scoping the competitor landscape and assisting in investor readiness preparation.
+GEN SIG’s real-time smart energy IoT hardware and cloud solutions are designed to remotely control energy assets and sources with seamless integration with existing systems and provide the ability to optimise the operation of behind the meter industrial and commercial utility assets.
+Energy Systems Catapult is offering GEN SIG expertise to refine their business value proposition, scoping the competitor landscape and assisting in investor readiness preparation.

 The Challenge and Opportunity